-The last three weeks I spent in Florida working with a 10-speaker dome configuration were invaluable.
+I spent the last three weeks in Florida working with a 10-speaker dome configuration.
 But for reasons both musical and practical, I won’t be adopting the dome in my current workflow.
+At least not today…

 Some of my requirements that prohibit use of the dome include: